Sustainable city: Social factors of sustainable cities

-Social Equity
+Social equity

 Gender

 Gender associates an individual with a set of traits and behaviors that are construed to be female and/or male by society.
 Gender is a key part of a person's identity, which can influence their experiences and opportunities as they navigate through life.
 This is no different for how gender impacts how they navigate through the built environment.

 Men and women experience the built environment differently.
 For over two decades, professionals in urban planning have called for the routine consideration of gender relations and gendered experiences in the urban design process.
 Specifically, city planners emphasize the need to account for systemic differences in people's lived experiences by gender, when designing built environments that are safe and equitable.
 This applies to the development of climate resilient cities.

 Women represent 80% of people who've been displaced by the climate crisis.
 Women are more vulnerable to the impacts of climate change because of the roles they are socially assigned by gender.
 For instance, women are primarily responsible for food provision in the household.
 Unprecedented patterns in the frequency and magnitude of floods and droughts – due to climate change – directly impact the caregiving responsibilities of many women, causing them to disproportionately suffer from the consequences of these natural disasters.

-The inequitable distribution of the burden of climate change by gender is unjust and must be addressed in the design of sustainable cities.
+The inequitable distribution of the burden of climate change by gender is unjust and can be addressed in the design of sustainable cities.
 Achieving gender equality is not only ethically important but economically smart, since supporting female development benefits economic growth.
 Moreover, it's socially and economically relevant to design sustainable cities not only for women, but by women.

 Notable women spearheading the sustainable city movement include mayors Anne Hidalgo, Ada Colau Ballano, Claudia Lopez, Yvonne Aki-Sawyerr, Muriel Bowser, Patricia de Lille, Helen Fernandez, and Clover Moore.
 Other female leaders include Christina Figueres, Patricia Espinosa, Laurence Tubiana, and Hakima El Haite.